 #78: Everyday Wavy Locks with Bangs

-What makes wavy locks so fun to wear is that they’re good for any occasion.
-This particular hairstyle can be recommended for straight hair that strives for a carefree look.
-You may keep your bangs straight for a playful touch, suitable for school and nights out.
+Curls are fun and great to wear for any occasion.
+This particular hairstyle is recommended if you have straight hair but want more of a carefree look.
+Keep your bangs straight for a playful touch, suitable for school and nights out.

 #79: Silky Feathered Hairdo

-A great solution for layered long hair is this simple feathered coiffure.
-If you hair is naturally thick and textured you can let it air dry and touch up the ends.
-For thin hair, use a rotating brush to achieve a silky feel and accentuate the sharply angles ends.
-Gently tease the crown for more oomph and use hair wax to keep frizz at bay.
+A great solution for layered, long hair is this simple, feathered cut.
+If your hair is naturally thick and textured, let it air dry and touch up the ends.
+For thin or fine hair, use a rotating brush to get a silky feel and accentuate the sharply angled ends.
+Gently tease the crown for more volume and use hair wax to keep frizz at bay.

 #80: Voluminous Ombre Hair with Layers

-If you have a lot of hair to work with, this sexy look will create a striking effect.
-Use a large barrel iron to curl your tresses.
+If you have a lot of hair to work with, this sexy look is striking.
+Use a large-barrel iron to curl your tresses.
 Alternate directions so the locks don’t stick together.
-Wait until hair cools down to gently run your fingers through it to add even more volume.
+Wait until hair cools down to gently run your fingers through it for even more volume.
 Top everything off with a strong hold hairspray.

 We hope you have found your most inspiring look here.
-We are simply amazed by all of these pictures and definitely consider them worth of copying.
-You are welcome to leave a note of which hairstyle you liked the most.
+We are simply amazed by all of these pictures and definitely consider them worthy of copying.
+You are welcome to leave a note telling us which hairstyle is your favorite.